 This is a unit offered at post graduate level for Education students.
 The unit is not available as an elective in any undergraduate program.
-Prohibited Employment declaration and completion of Child Protection requirements.
+Prior to enrolling in this unit students must have: 1) submitted a Prohibited Employment Declaration prior to 1 June 2010 or a Working with Children Check Student Declaration after 1 June 2010 and completion of child protection requirements.